Abdellah-EL-malky/Abdellah-EL-malky/README.md

 I'm Abdellah, a passionate developer with a knack for building innovative solutions.
 I'm always eager to learn and explore new technologies while enhancing my skills.

-## About Me

-A passionate web development student in my first year at YouCode, I am committed to crafting innovative and efficient digital solutions.
-My technical expertise spans a diverse range of technologies:

-- Front-End: Proficient in HTML,Javascript, CSS, with specialized skills in Tailwind and React

-- Back-End: Developing robust applications using PHP and Laravel framework

-- Database Management: Experienced in SQL and PostgreSQL

-- Design & Prototyping: Skilled in Figma for UI/UX design

-- API Development & Testing: Proficient with Postman

-- System Design: Experienced in UML conception

-- Version Control: Expertise in Git and GitHub workflows

-- DevOps: Leveraging Docker for containerization

-Driven by an insatiable curiosity and a commitment to continuous learning, I am eager to apply my skills to dynamic, forward-thinking projects where technological innovation meets creative problem-solving.

 ## Skills & Technologies

 <p align="left">